Account Operation / Legal

 Members that are paying for an account package must ensure that they have the appropriate funds available in their account to satisfy the monthly cost of receiving free products and services under the respective package.
 Members that miss payment for 2 consecutive months without resolve will be downgraded to the pay as you go account package until such time that the member has cleared any unauthorized overdrafts and aims to be enrolled in this package again.
 This enrollment is not automatic and will require management approval to ensure that the cost of administration is warranted by the members request.
 No unreasonable request will be denied.

-(h) The Credit Union is a closed bond of association credit union and the applicant does not meet the credit union’s
+- The Credit Union is a closed bond of association credit union and the applicant does not meet the credit union’s membership requirements.

 Applicant(s) will be required to deposit funds to clear any outstanding balances and/or fees and close all existing Credit Union products.